To register to vote in Massachusetts, a person must be

 Here is First Lady Melania Trump with an African-American friend.

 The Republican Party has not forgotten that it was founded to bring freedom to slaves in America.
-For a discussion of issues which arose later, and of certain frequently misunderstood points, see The Myth of the Racist Republicans by Gerard Alexander, and The Party of Civil Rights by Kevin Williamson.
-Related observations come from the National Black Republican Association.
+For a discussion of issues which arose later, and of certain frequently misunderstood points, see The Myth of the Racist Republicans by Gerard Alexander, and The Party of Civil Rights by Kevin Williamson and The Switch That Never Happened: How the South Really Went GOP by Dinesh D'Souza.
+Related observations come from Proud Legacy of Inclusion or from the National Black Republican Association.

 In case you are wondering if the Trumps’ behavior in this area is some kind of recent innovation among Republican leaders, consider the eyewitness accounts (reported here by Politico.com) confirming that George Romney (Mitt Romney’s father) had marched in a civil-rights demonstration together with Martin Luther King, back in 1963.